 Pour the sauce over the fish and top with the bread mix.
 Drizzle oil over the top.

-Bake in the oven for about 30 to 40 minutes until the fish is cooked and the top nicely browned.
+Bake in the oven for about 20 minutes until the fish is cooked and the top nicely browned.
 Fillets will need less time than thick steaks.

 This seafood au gratin would make a very classy dinner party main course.